Youth Education Specialist

 South Coast Watershed Council Coordinator

 Miranda grew up in New Mexico and credits the wild and remote deserts of the southwest for her call to conservation.
 Since leaving New Mexico and arriving in Gold Beach, she received a BA from Macalester College in Minnesota, and an MSc in Environmental Science and Policy at Northern Arizona University.
 She has worked as a contractor with the US Forest Service and the EPA, and as a GIS/spatial analyst for two different conservation non-profits.
 In her new position, Miranda is most excited to be working closely with both the land and the landowners, to work towards restoring watersheds on the South Coast.
-She is enjoying getting to know this beautiful part of the world with her husband, Roy, through fishing, foraging, biking, and hiking.
+She is enjoying getting to know this beautiful part of the world with her husband and daughter through fishing, foraging, biking, and hiking.

 Riparian Management Coordinator